NUSOC/openam-authentication/README.md

 - Since IDM will sunset OpenAM Legacy, remove older functions by first commenting out and then finally deleting.

 April 2020
+- Check `->properties->isDuoAuthenticated` to ensure that someone hasn't changed `authIndexValue` in URL
 - Removed some commented lines from -settings.php.
 They were causing HTML comments to be rendered and causing the 'header already sent warning'
 - Removed other files not directly accessed for plugin functionality.
 - Decoupled from the Laravel Plugin and copied the OpenAM2020 class into the main plugin.
 This should be easier to maintain rather than trying to too closely couple these two projects.